gadanaitik/plastic-fate-model/README.md

 ### notebooks/
 `Multi-Compartment Plastic Fate Model.ipynb`: Serves as the central implementation python notebook of the model.
 Data is simulated and generated within the notebook along with detailed explanations of the assumptions and easy-to-follow code and markdown cells.

+### requirements.txt
+Lists all Python dependencies required to reproduce the model and analyses.